 A concept describes the basic purpose, scope, and objectives of a potential solicitation of grants or contracts.
-Most frequently, the concept will be developed into a Request for Applications (RFA) or Request for Proposals (RFP) — initiatives for which money has been set aside by the Institute to stimulate research in a well-defined scientific area in order to accomplish specific program objectives.
+Concepts may be developed into a Request for Applications (RFA), Request for Proposals (RFP), or Program Announcement (PA) (PAR: A PA with special receipt, referral and/or review considerations or a PAS: A PA that includes specific set-aside funds).
+RFAs, RFPs, PASs, and some PARs will include money set aside by the Institute to stimulate research in a well-defined scientific area in order to accomplish specific program objectives.
 A concept clearance is the process by which NIMH receives public advice on the merits of the potential solicitation.
-Approved concepts are posted on the NIMH website to alert researchers to NIMH interests and potential funding opportunities; however, budget constraints may prevent an approved concept from becoming an actual RFA or RFP.
+Approved concepts are posted on the NIMH website to alert researchers to NIMH interests and potential funding opportunities; however, budget constraints may prevent an approved concept from becoming an actual Funding Opportunity Announcement (FOA).
 Furthermore, the actual solicitation may differ in certain details from its originating concept.

-The National Advisory Mental Health Council (NAMHC) conducts most, but not all, NIMH concept clearances.
-Concepts may also be cleared through other public venues.
+The National Advisory Mental Health Council (NAMHC) conducts all NIMH concept clearances.

 Please send questions regarding specific concepts to the program contacts listed in the concept description.
-Please address other comments to NIMHReferral@mail.nih.gov.
-Some details about cleared concepts, like receipt dates, become available only upon NIMH issuing a Funding Opportunity Announcement.
+Please address other comments to NIMHinitiatives@mail.nih.gov.
+Some details about cleared concepts, like receipt dates, become available only upon NIMH issuing a FOA.